Rosemary Low discusses how Parrots have been affected by the fires in Australia.

-In Australia the fires started at the end of last year and were still burning as I write on January 15th.
+In Australia the fires started at the end of last year.
+They were still burning as I write on January 15th.
 The year 2019 was described as the hottest and the driest on record there – the first time ever both records were broken together.

-Fires are part of most ecosystems in Australia, but the present fire crisis is not normal in extent and severity — in fact the worst recorded in Australia in human history.
+Fires are part of most ecosystems in Australia.
+However the present fire crisis is not normal in extent and severity — in fact the worst recorded in Australia in human history.
 These fires are unprecedented in size and ferocity.

 More than six months ago the climate-change denying Prime Minister, Scott Morrison, did not implement the necessary action to minimise fire damage in the coming fire season.
 This is why the crisis went out of control.